dgurses/guava/README.md

 ## Medicinal uses

 Outside the realm of mixology, the guava is known for its health benefits.
-It was ranked in first place in the fruit category in terms of its “contribution to the diet of five nutrients: vitamin A (beta-carotene), vitamin C, iron, potassium and calcium, and dietary fibre” by the Straits Times in 1994.[^21] Furthermore, guavas play an important role in traditional medicinal practices.
+It was ranked in first place in the fruit category in terms of its “contribution to the diet of five nutrients: vitamin A (beta-carotene), vitamin C, iron, potassium and calcium, and dietary fibre” by *The Straits Times* in 1994.[^21] Furthermore, guavas play an important role in traditional medicinal practices.
 Its leaves are edible and a “decoction of the young leaves [can be] drunk to treat stomachache” or “chewed and eaten to treat diarrhea”.[^22] Another use is treating “body odor and rough skin” by rubbing the young leaves on the body.[^23] The leaves are also used in herbal baths by the “Temuan Community in Taman Negara Gunung Ledang during their postnatal care” to “treat flatulence and freshen [the] body”.[^24] Since there are many medicinal uses for guava leaves, it was common in the day to see someone with a “bundle of guava tree twigs”.[^25]
 <param ve-image
        url="https://www.feedipedia.org/sites/default/files/images/psidium_guajava_habit_starr.jpg"
        title="Guava tree branches and leaves"